Facts about morphine and other opioid medicines in palliative care

 What is this brochure about?

 Opioid medicines are pain relievers.
 They include medicines such as codeine, morphine and oxycodone.
-This brochure has been written to help you, your family and your carers learn about using morphine and other opioid medicines for relieving pain.
-Knowing the facts will help you manage your pain and get on with life.
+Knowing the facts and helping to unravel a few myths, will help you and your carers understand opioid medicines and therefore manage your pain effectively so you can get on with living as well as possible with your life-limiting illness.

 What is palliative care?